Mark Sykes: Death and family

 Sykes was in Paris in connection with peace negotiations in 1919.
 At the conference, a junior diplomat present, Harold Nicolson, wrote in his diary the day after Sykes's death: "It was due to his endless push and perseverance, to his enthusiasm and faith, that Arab nationalism and Zionism became two of the most successful of our war causes ..."

 He died in his room at the Hôtel Le Lotti near the Tuileries Garden on 16 February 1919, aged 39, a victim of the Spanish flu pandemic.
 His remains were transported back to his family home at Sledmere House (in the East Riding of Yorkshire) for burial.
 Although he had been a Roman Catholic, he was buried in the churchyard of the local Anglican St. Mary's church in Sledmere.
 Nahum Sokolow, a Russian Zionist colleague of Chaim Weizmann in Paris at this time, wrote that he "... fell as a hero at our side."

 He was succeeded by his son, Sir Richard Sykes, 7th Baronet (1905–1978).
 Another son, Christopher Sykes (1907–1986), was a distinguished author and official biographer of Evelyn Waugh.
 One of Sir Mark's daughters, Angela, Countess of Antrim (1911–1984), was a sculptor and writer who was married to The 8th Earl of Antrim.
 Sir Mark's great-grandchildren include the New York-based fashion writer and novelist Plum Sykes and her twin sister, Lucy Sykes (Mrs. Euan Rellie), and their brother, writer Thomas (Tom) Sykes.

 Sledmere House is still in the possession of the family, with Sir Mark's eldest grandson Sir Tatton Sykes, 8th Baronet, being the current occupant.
-Another brother, Christopher Sykes, or his son, will eventually inherit the baronetcy.

 Honours and arms

-He received during his service no British honours but he was made a Commander of the Order of St Stanislas by Tsarist Russia and held the Order of the Star of Romania.
+He received for his service no British honours but he was made a Commander of the Order of St Stanislas by Tsarist Russia and held the Order of the Star of Romania.